Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Results and discussion

 The derivative of the wave function is given by:

-In the above, the analysis of the DtN operator is, in fact, the central goal, quite similar to the one performed in equation~(\ref{eq:wgm-DtN}).
-The DtN operator can be expressed as a diagonal matrix for both the Bloch waves in the bulk PhC and the plane waves in the background (including evanescent waves when $q > n_{\mathrm{b}} k_0$).
+In the above, the main objective is the analysis of the DtN operator, very similar to that performed in equation~(\ref{eq:wgm-DtN}).
+The DtN operator can be expressed as a \textit{diagonal matrix} for both the Bloch waves in the bulk PhC and plane waves in the background (including evanescent waves when $q > n_{\mathrm{b}} k_0$).
 By matching the boundary condition at $z = \pm h/2$, we obtain:

 The change-of-basis matrix, $\mathcal{U}$, plays a key role here.
-The above equation still holds true for even modes by replacing $\Psi$ from $\sin(k_{zn} z)$ to $\cos(k_{zn} z)$.
+The above equation holds true for even modes by replacing $\Psi$ from $\sin(k_{zn} z)$ with that from $\cos(k_{zn} z)$.
 Therefore, it can be written in the following compact form: